 Some examples of such associations include:

 The field of criminal justice is vast and there are a large number of potential job opportunities that you can explore.
 Graduates can apply for top-tier jobs at the local, state, and even federal level.

 With respect to job outlook and earning potential, individuals must keep in mind that there are a variety of factors that influence these two components of a job.
 Much depends upon your particular location, government spending, the particular profession; your particular skill set, educational background, and work experience, etc.

 Generally, however, the field of criminal justice is relatively stable due to the importance of the objectives of this field – maintaining social order and minimizing crime.

 One of the most common jobs that PhD holders seek is of a postsecondary criminal justice and law enforcement teacher.
-The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2013 there were 14,870 people employed as postsecondary criminal justice and law enforcement teachers, with an average yearly salary of $61,850.
-The top 10% earned $98,500.
-BLS also predicts a 19% growth in the profession between now and 2022.
+The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2020 there were 14,030 people employed as postsecondary criminal justice and law enforcement teachers, with an average yearly mean salary of $74,740.
+The top 10% earned $129,820.

 Other law enforcement careers range from entry-level police officers to experienced criminal investigators.
 Due to their advanced knowledge and training, PhD graduates are in high demand for management positions in security analysis, public policy and the police force.
 Salaries vary depending on the employers and the exact job title.

 In addition, homeland security is one of the fastest-growing areas of criminal justice.
 Jobs in homeland security involve terrorism prevention, protection of public transportation, emergency management, and mission support and law enforcement.
 Graduates are in high demand for management positions within the U.S. government and in government agencies abroad.